OS2iot/OS2iot-docs/source/user-interface-guidelines/user-interface-guidelines.rst

 Background
 ----------

-OS2 has provided NC with design documents for the frontend application for the OS2IoT project.
 This document is written with the goal of highlighting and detail the wants and needs of the customer for the application to adequately perform as expected.
 This also servers to let the frontend developer of the application have a clear idea of what the